OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/zendesk.md

 * If a ticket is merged into another ticket, then this merged ticket will contain all public and private attachments from the original ticket into separate comments.
 If the original ticket contains both public and private comments, then either one of them might not synchronize unless the merged ticket is updated.
 This is due to the update time of the merged ticket being less than the creation time of the merged comments.
 Once the merged ticket is updated then all comments will synchronize.
 * Zendesk has some validation for naming the tags mentioned in the Zendesk document.
 Zendesk will remove most of the special characters from the names of the tags.
 In that case, if the Zendesk system is the target system, it may result in conflict.
-* OpsHub Integration Manager can only sync updates related to parent-child links in one ticket at a time due to API limitations.
+* <code class="expression">space.vars.SITENAME</code> can only sync updates related to parent-child links in one ticket at a time due to API limitations.
 It is because the API does not reflect such a linkage in the linked ticket.
 As a result, the link will only be visible in one of the tickets on which the linking operation is performed.
-* Opposite link types, **Linked problem** and **Linked incidents** are introduced in the mapping to denote the link between problem type and incident type tickets in OpsHub Integration Manager.
+* Opposite link types, **Linked problem** and **Linked incidents** are introduced in the mapping to denote the link between problem type and incident type tickets in <code class="expression">space.vars.SITENAME</code>.
 If only, **Linked incidents** is mapped, an update of the problem type ticket must be performed to sync the updates related to these links.

 # Criteria Configuration